FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 - Use CSS positioning and float to layout elements on a webpage.
 - Use hexadecimal and RGBa to set the colours of HTML elements.
 - Use CSS background properties to set background colors or images.
-- Define what a CSS "reset" is, why it's needed, and demostrate how to use one.
+- Define what a CSS "reset" is, why it's needed, and demonstrate how to use one.
 - Use code validators and browser developer tools to assist with debugging.

 ---